bank-vaults/bank-vaults/README.md

 *Bank Vaults is a thick, tricky, shifty right with a fast and intense tube for experienced surfers only, located on Mentawai.
 Think heavy steel doors, secret unlocking combinations and burly guards with smack-down attitude.
 Watch out for clean-up sets.*

-*Bank Vaults is an umbrella project which provides various tools for Vault to make using and operating Hashicorp Vault easier.
+*Bank-Vaults is an umbrella project which provides various tools for Vault to make using and operating Hashicorp Vault easier.
 Its a wrapper for the official Vault client with automatic token renewal and built in Kubernetes support, dynamic database credential provider for Golang SQL based clients.
 It has a CLI tool to automatically initialize, unseal and configure Vault.
 It also provides a Kubernetes operator for provisioning, and a mutating webhook for injecting secrets.*

 ---

-**Bank Vaults** is a core building block of the **[Banzai Cloud Pipeline](https://github.com/banzaicloud/pipeline)** platform.
+**Bank-Vaults** is a core building block of the **[Banzai Cloud Pipeline](https://github.com/banzaicloud/pipeline)** platform.
 Some of the usage patterns are highlighted through these blog posts:

 **Securing Kubernetes deployments with Vault:**